org-formation/org-formation-cli/docs/access-denied.md

 This page is here to troubleshoot access denied issues you run into when using `org-formation`.
 Typically this has to do with a misconfigured or missing cross-account role - by default this is `OrganizationAccountAccessRole`. org-formation also supports non-default role names by using `--cross-account-role-name` as a [command line option](https://github.com/org-formation/org-formation-cli/blob/master/docs/cli-reference.md#org-formation-init) during init or by setting the `DefaultOrganizationAccessRoleName` attribute on your `OC::ORG::OrganizationRoot`.
 This value can also be overwritten for every account using the `OrganizationAccessRoleName` on your `OC::ORG::Account`s.
 For further information see the [organization resources page](https://github.com/org-formation/org-formation-cli/blob/master/docs/organization-resources.md).

+#### I am logged in as the root user

+root users cannot assume IAM Roles and therefore cannot be used.
+Also: it is not recommended to use the root user (see also: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)

 #### I just created the account using org-formation

 Please rerun the process: as all things AWS are eventually consistent it could be that the cross-account role (default `OrganizationAccountAccessRole`) still needs to be created.